microsoft/RTVS-docs/index.md

 * [Debugging](debugging.html)
 * [Help](help.html)

+## FAQ

+Q. Is RTVS going to be free?

+A. Yes!
+RTVS will be free and Open Source.
+We will release the code on Github when it is ready.

+Q. What versions of Visual Studio does RTVS run on?

+A. Visual Studio 2015 Update 1, Community Pro and Enterprise Editions.

+Q. Does RTVS work with Visual Studio Express editions?

+A. No.

+Q. What R interpreters does RTVS work with?

+A. CRAN R, Microsoft R Open, and Microsoft R Server.

+Q. Where can I download these interpreters?

+A. See the [installation](installation.html) instructions.

+Q. Since RTVS is in VS, does it mean that R can be easily used with C#, C++ and other Microsoft languages?

+A. No. RTVS is a tool for developing R code, and uses the standard native R interpreters.
+We do not have any support currently for interop between R and other languages.

+Q. Feature X is missing, but it RStudio has it!

+A. RStudio is a fantastic and mature IDE for R that's been under development for years.
+RTVS is a long way from RStudio, because we've only been developing it for months.
+We hope to have all the critical features that you need to be successful in the coming year.
+Please help us prioritize the TODO list by taking the RTVS survey.

+Q. Will RTVS work on MacOS / Linux?

+A. No. RTVS is built on top of Visual Studio, which is a Windows-only implementation.
+However, we are looking at porting RTVS to run on top of Visual Studio Code, which is the new cross-platform IDE from Microsoft.

+Q. Can I contribute to RTVS?

+A. Absolutely!
+We will release the source in the near future, and PRs are very welcome.
+For now, the most important contribution is feedback and bug reports.

+Q. I want to try out the R markdown support and knitr.
+What do I need to install to get it to work?

+A. You need to install [pandoc](http://pandoc.org/installing.html).
+You will also need to install the knitr and rmarkdown packages.

+{% highlight R %}
+install.packages("knitr")
+install.packages("rmarkdown")
+{% endhighlight %}

+Q. I want to save my plots as PDFs.
+What software do I need for that?

+A. See above.

 ## Feedback

 We're looking for your feedback!
 Please use the R Tools / Feedback menu to send